Mihov01/FP_CS_Winter_21-22/Week_01 - Numbers. Recursion (part 1)/README.md

     ; (can-carry?
 13 25 -2) ; error: The weight of a product was negative

 # Task 4
-Each **day** a plant is growing by *upSpeed* meters.
-Each **night** that plants height decreases by *downSpeed* meters due to the lack of sun light.
+Each **day** a plant is growing by *up-speed* meters.
+Each **night** that plants height decreases by *down-speed* meters due to the lack of sun light.
 Initially, plant is 0 meters tall.
 We plant the seed at the beginning of a day.
 We want to know how many days it will take for the plant to reach a certain height.

 Test cases:

     (= (growing-plant 5 2 5) 1)
     (= (growing-plant 5 2 6) 2)
     (= (growing-plant 10 9 4) 1)
-    (= (growing-plant 100 10 910) 10) ; upSpeed=100, downSpeed=10, desiredHeight=910
+    (= (growing-plant 100 10 910) 10) ; up-speed=100, down-speed=10, desired-height=910

 Explanations:

-- For upSpeed = 100, downSpeed = 10 and desiredHeight = 910, the output should be 10.
+- For up-speed = 100, down-speed = 10 and desired-height = 910, the output should be 10.

         After day 1   --> 100
         After night 1 --> 90